 Here are three natural therapies that you may want to use to help your body dissolve scar tissue and increase the health of your fallopian tubes…

 1. Systemic Enzyme Therapy

 Systemic Enzyme Therapy can help the body break down scar tissue that impedes pregnancy.
-With a regimen that includes this type of therapy, there is a much better chance of fallopian tube recovery and fertility restoration.
+With this type of therapy regimen there is a much better chance of fallopian tube recovery and fertility restoration.

 While you might think that the surgery alone is enough to restore fertility, there are real benefits to taking the time to utilize systemic enzyme therapy after tubal ligation removal, prior to trying to get pregnant.
 The main one, in this case, is the reduction of scar tissue, but also important is its ability to reduce blood clotting (shown to reduce the risk for miscarriage), improve circulation and detoxify the blood and the body in preparation for pregnancy.